zerosecrets/examples/README.md

 ### [`digitalocean-kubernetes-github-actions`](https://github.com/zerosecrets/examples/tree/main/digitalocean-kubernetes-github-actions)

 A Next.js application with a GitHub Actions workflow that builds the application into a Docker image and then deploys the image to a DigitalOcean Kubernetes cluster.
+The application displays a button which logs an analytics event with Segment when clicked.